-On Sundays 8th, 15th, 22nd, 29th July and 5th August, Vintage Trains will operate using some of our older locomotives and coaches, many of which date back to Victorian times and rarely see public use.
+On successive Sundays 9th June – 14th July, Vintage Trains will operate using some of our older locomotives and coaches, many of which date back to Victorian times and rarely see public use.

-These carriages form part of the Railway’s museum collection and include examples from the Vintage Carriages Trust (VCT) and the Lancashire & Yorkshire Railway Trust.
-(L&YRT).
+Travelling behind some of our oldest engines will be 4 vintage carriages.
+These carriages form part of the Railway’s museum collection and include examples from the Vintage Carriages Trust (VCT) and the Lancashire & Yorkshire Railway Trust (L&YRT).

 All of these services are in addition to our usual steam train services which will continue as normal.
-There’s no need to pre-book your tickets – just purchase them on the day of travel.
+Advance booking not required (exc the Old Gentleman’s Saloon).